jasonchadwick/website-old/index.md

 *Click a project name to read more*

 [**chronodrifter**](/pages/chronodrifter.md): a 2D puzzle game where the player can change the direction of time.
 I am hoping to publish it as a standalone game sometime in the future and potentially make a 3D version afterwards.
-A live WebGL version of the game is hosted at [placeholder-studios-dev.github.io/chronodrifter](https://placeholder-studios-dev.github.io/chronodrifter).
+A live WebGL version of the game is hosted at <a href="https://placeholder-studios-dev.github.io/chronodrifter" target="_blank" rel="noopener noreferrer">placeholder-studios-dev.github.io/chronodrifter</a>.

 [**quops**](/pages/quops.md): a checkers-like board game inspired by quantum computing, where moves consist of applying quantum logic gates to adjacent tiles.
 Currently not released anywhere, but I plan to in the future after polishing it more.